wp-plugins/html5-jquery-audio-player/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Minor fix in index.php to prevent jQuery conflict

 = 1.9 =
 * More fixes for WordPress Core 3.5.
 Fixed issue with 'add media' button disappearing.
 Fixed problem where player was preventing some widgets opening.